nervosnetwork/rfcs/rfcs/0000-arbitrary-multisig/0000-arbitrary-multisig.md

 One can deduce that one spawned leaf script will always run signature verifications using the same signing message.

 Before executing spawn syscall, the root script must create 2 pipes via [pipe](https://github.com/nervosnetwork/rfcs/blob/bd5d3ff73969bdd2571f804260a538781b45e996/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md#pipe) syscalls.
-There will be a totally of 4 file descriptors created from 2 pipes.
+There will be a total of 4 file descriptors created from 2 pipes.
 We will name them differently:

 * `root_to_leaf_pipe` is created so root script can pass signature data to leaf script for verification. `root_to_leaf_pipe[0]` is read by the leaf script, while `root_to_leaf_pipe[1]` is written by the root script.
 * `leaf_to_root_pipe` is created so leaf script passes verification results back to root script. `leaf_to_root_pipe[0]` is read by the root script, while `leaf_to_root_pipe[1]` is written by the leaf script.